genjen123/rshell/README.md

 Bug | Description
 --------------- | ---------------
-Space readings | A space before a command will produce an error Echo output | Needs at least 2 spaces between echo and the string in order for the whole message to be outputted (vary on systems) ls | ls will work as a command however, ls -a may or may not work (vary on systems) cd | Works if the command is repeated for a second time but error message still shows.
+Echo output | Needs at least 2 spaces between echo and the string in order for the first character to be outputted (vary on systems) ls | ls will work as a command however, ls -a may or may not work (vary on systems) cd | Doing cd .. will produce an error the first time but will work everytime after it.
 [ ] | Works best if there is a space between the arguments and brackets.

 **Notes:**